ellis-ward/ellis-ward.github.io/_posts/dribble/2026-05-31-adviceformypregnantfriends.md

 <h2>post pregnancy</h2>

+- You need to note down wee / poo in the hospital and at home. they won't let you go home until your baby has had both. the nappy will have a blue line when your baby has had a wee. we didn't know this, so didn't write it down, and had to wait for Owen to have another wee!

 - You will have to really squeeze your nipples to get the colostrum out to feed baby.
 It will hurt.
 Do it

 - For the first 5 days I think I slept approx 4 hours.
 You will be tired.
 You will get through it